lightningd/plugins/helpme/README.md

-# Helpme plugin for c-lightning
+# Helpme plugin for Core-Lightning

-This plugin is designed to walk you through setting up a fresh c-lightning node, offering advice for common problems.
+This plugin is designed to walk you through setting up a fresh Core-Lightning node, offering advice for common problems.

 ## Example Usage